Rottweiler Shedding

 Rottweilers have a moderate shedding level.
 Regular grooming keeps shedding manageable and your Rottweiler's coat healthy.

-With a typical weight of 80-135 lbs and lifespan of 8-10 yrs, the Rottweiler requires thoughtful care tailored to their specific breed characteristics.
+Plan on 80-135 lbs and 8-10 yrs of life with a Rottweiler, and plan on the breed's temperament and health profile being specific enough that deliberate attention to both is the baseline.
 No two Rottweilers are identical.
 Breed profiles describe tendencies across populations — individual variation is always significant.

 Seasonal Changes